kentcdodds/bookshelf/INSTRUCTIONS.md

-This isn't quite as useful right now, but when we've got several other links in the nav, it will be helpful to orient users if we have some indication as to which link the use is currently viewing.
+This isn't quite as useful right now, but when we've got several other links in the nav, it will be helpful to orient users if we have some indication as to which link the user is currently viewing.
 Our designer has given us this CSS you can use:

 ```javascript